HIFILEO/ReactiveArchitectureKotlin/doc/STYLE.md

 The general code style for this project can be read in detail on the [wiki](https://google.github.io/styleguide/javaguide.html).

-### CheckStyle
+### ktlint

-The project has [checkstyle](http://checkstyle.sourceforge.net/) configured to ensure the code conforms to formatting and style standards.
-The specific checkstyle rules and constraints for this project are found in [config/checkstyle/checkstyle.xml](https://github.com/HIFILEO/MVVMReactive/blob/master/config/checkstyle/checkstyle.xml) file that is in git for this project.
+An anti-bikeshedding [Kotlin linter](https://ktlint.github.io/) with built-in formatter.

-To run checkstyle against your project
+To run ktlint against your project

-1. `./gradlew clean checkstyle`
+1. `./gradlew clean ktlintCheck`

 ### Lint